-Depending on student achievement levels, and choice, this course leads to either one of the two compulsory Science courses: Year 11 Science or Year 11 Alternative Science.
+This course leads to compulsory Science course: Year 11 Science.
+For Year 9 students to perform well in this course it is recommended that they maintain their Progress GPA and school exam GPA at 60% or above.
 Students who meet the pre-requisites can also choose to do the Year 11 Science Supplementary course (which is a further four hours of Science on top of the compulsory four hours).